 - Calamity Jane, who dressed up as a man and swore and drank like them too.

 - Jeanne d'Arc (better known as Joan of Arc in English-speaking countries) cut her hair and dressed as a man during the Hundred Years War.
 Actually, when she was on trial by the English for heresy, this was one of the only things they could convict her of, and thus was one of the sole reasons she was burned at the stake.

 - In Britain, during times when hairstyles either favored shorter hair for women or longer hair for men, it could be hard to tell the difference between a man and a woman who just wore trousers (or for pre-adolescents, a girl could easily be mistaken for a boy who hadn't hit puberty).

 - Female spotted hyenas look almost exactly like the males, right down to having an enlarged clitoris that's essentially a pseudopenis, complete with a fake scrotum.
 And they give birth through it.

 - When Fox News Channel posted an editorial in favor of traditional gender roles, they illustrated it with a photo of a lesbian wedding, which they had ironically mistaken for a depiction of a heterosexual couple due to the masculine appearance and attire of Stephanie Fiagrelle.
 Once this was pointed out, the photo was replaced with a more generic one.

-- Catalina de Erauso, a straight up Butch Lesbian who escaped the convent whe had been recluded in at age four by joining the army.
-She had several female lovers who never realized she wasn't a man and served in the same company as his brother, who didn't recognize her.
+- Catalina de Erauso, a straight up Butch Lesbian who escaped the convent she had been secluded in at age four by joining the army.
+She had several female lovers who never realized she wasn't a man and served in the same company as her brother, who didn't recognize her.